So Bad, I Read It For You: Dan Brown’s Inferno

 “The insidious nature of this virus,” Sienna continued, “is that none of us know it has infected us.
 No one gets sick.
 It causes no overt symptoms to suggest that it’s changing us genetically.”
 (438)

 Did you guess it?
-It’s a “sterility plague”!
+It’s a sterility plague!
 Now, don’t panic.
-It’s “randomly activating” so even though it’ll be carried by everyone on earth, not everyone will be sterile.
+It’s “randomly activating,” so even though it’ll be carried by everyone on earth, not everyone will be sterile.

 “The Black Plague thinned the herd and paved the way for the Rennaisance,” she said, and “[Zobrist] created Inferno as a kind of modern-day catalyst for global renewal–a Transhumanist Black Death–the difference being that those manifesting the disease, rather than perishing, would simply become infertile.
 Assuming [Zobrist’s] virus has taken hold, one third of the world’s population is now sterile… and one third of the population will continue to be sterile for all time.
 The effect would be similar to that of a recessive gene which gets passed along to all offspring, and yet exerts its influence in only a small percentage of them.”
 (438)

-Here’s the best part: nobody in the book cares!
+Here’s the best part: Nobody in the book cares!

 Oh and, Sienna, when she was racing them to the virus wasn’t actually going to disperse it.
 She wanted to get there first to keep this sort of technology from the WHO and world governments so it could never be weaponized.
 Since Zobrist was the only one who could create such a thing, no one is able to create any kind of cure.
 Especially since tweaking the DNA back to normal could have all kinds of unintended consequences if they got even the smallest thing wrong.
 So Sinskey and Sienna go off to hold conferences and tell the world what’s up.
-And this does kinda help the overpopulation issue so… no one is really all that upset.
+And this does kind of help the overpopulation issue so no one is all that upset.

 Before she leaves, Sienna kisses Langdon because why not and then he goes home.

-He gets his regular Harris Tweed suit back and his Mickey Mouse watch and things are normal again.
+Langdon gets his regular Harris Tweed suit back and his Mickey Mouse watch and things are normal again.